openstack/loci/README.md

     base image.
   * `PROFILES` The bindep profiles to specify to configure which packages get installed.
 This is a space sperated list.
-  * `PIP_PACKAGES` Specify additional packages you would like installed.
-The only caveat is these packages must exist in your WHEELS tarball.
+  * `PIP_PACKAGES` Specify additional python packages you would like installed.
+    The only caveat is these packages must exist in WHEELS form.
 So if you wanted to include rpdb, you would need to have built that into your WHEELS.
+  * `DIST_PACKAGES` Specify additional distribution packages you would like installed.

 This makes it really easy to integrate LOCI images into your development or CI/CD workflow, for example, if you wanted to build an image from [this